-Use fewer products (& finish them!)
+Use fewer products, and finish them!

 If you happen to try a product you don’t like, simply follow our lead and pass it on to a friend or family member, instead of letting it disintegrate on your shelf.
 Your friends will thank you, and so will your new waste-free lifestyle.